DUI Car Insurance in Colorado

 Understand Your Coverage Needs

 A DUI in Colorado often pushes you past basic state minimum coverage.
-Higher liability limits help protect your finances based on your income, where you live and how often you’re on the road.
-While Colorado requires all drivers to carry minimum liability insurance, that level may fall short after a DUI.
-Use an auto insurance coverage needs calculator to figure out coverage levels that match your situation.
+Higher liability limits help protect your finances based on your income, where you live and how often you're on the road.
+Colorado requires all drivers to carry minimum liability insurance, but that level may fall short after a DUI.
+An auto insurance coverage needs calculator can help you identify the right coverage levels for your situation.

 2. 2